matt-nolan11/matt-nolan11.github.io/docs/content-layout-system.md

 ## Gallery System

 Advanced React-based image carousel component with touch support, accessibility features, and performance optimizations.
+The gallery system has been recently optimized for better user experience and maintainability.

 ### Gallery Configuration